viamrobotics/docs/docs/how-tos/manage-fleet.md

 ## Manage Access with Role-Based Access Control

-To collaborate with others on your machines, you need to invite them to your organizations, locations, or machines:
+To collaborate with others on your machines, you need to invite them to your organizations, locations, or machines.
+You can do this on the organization settings page, which you can navigate to by clicking on the organization dropdown in the top navigation bar and clicking on **Settings**:

 {{< table >}}
 {{% tablestep link="/cloud/rbac/" %}}
 **1. Invite users and assign permissions**

-If you have the **Owner** role, you can invite new users to an organization or a location to [share access](/cloud/#use-viam-for-collaboration) to the machines within it.
+If you have the **Owner** role, in the **Members** section of the organization settings page you can click on **Grant access** to invite new users to an organization or a location to [share access](/cloud/#use-viam-for-collaboration) to the machines within it.
 Assign each user a role (owner or operator) to manage permissions.

 {{<imgproc src="/fleet/app-usage/limit-access.png" resize="1000x" style="max-width: 600px" class="aligncenter" declaredimensions=true alt="Limit user access">}}